raseels-repos/golang-saas-starter-kit/README.md

 Based on our experience, a few core decisions were made for each of these areas that help you focus initially on building the business logic.
 1. Micro level - The semantics that cover how data is defined, the relationships and how the data is being captured.
-This project tries to minimize the connection between packages on the same horizontally later.
+This project aims for packages to be developed distinct levels that are loosely coupled and highly cohesive.
 Data models should not be part of feature functionality.
-Hopefully these micro level decisions help prevent cases where 30K lines of code rely on a single data model which makes simple one line changes potentially high risk.
+It's easy for early products to be overly dependent on single models that starts to introduce significant risk to product stability and slows development considerably.
+We want to avoid situations were a 1 change can affect 30k lines of code.
 2. Macro level - The architecture and its design provides basic project structure and the foundation for development.
-This project provides a good set of examples that demonstrate where different types of code can reside.
+This project provides a good set of examples for a variety of common product needs.
 3. Business logic - The code for the business logic facilitates value generating activities for the business.
-This project provides an example Golang package that helps illustrate the implementation of business logic and how it can be delivered to clients.
+This project provides an example Golang package that helps illustrate how business logic can be implemented and delivered delivered to clients.
 4. Deployment and Operations - Get the code to production!
-This sometimes can be a challenging task as it requires a knowledge of a completely different expertise - DevOps.
-This project provides a complete continuous build pipeline that will push the code to production with minimal effort using serverless deployments to AWS Fargate with GitLab CI/CD.
+This usually requires an entirely separate expertise.
+Instead a comprehensive CI pipeline is provided to create scaleable serverless infrastructure.
 5. Observability - Ensure the code is running as expected in a remote environment.
 This project implements Datadog to facilitate exposing metrics, logs and request tracing to obverse and validate your services are stable and responsive for your clients (hopefully paying clients).